miazga/Studies/Readme.md

 # Deployment
 ## Server API should be deployed as a docker container
-Steps to deploy into free heroku app:
+Steps to deploy into free Heroku app:
-- create free app on heroku
+- create free app on Heroku
 - find and replace studies-pk.herokuapp.com with your target host/domain
 - build a static SPA by running
 ```bash